• Skip to primary navigation

 • Crush the cheese and onion crisps and mix with the remaining grated cheese.

-• Sprinkle the cheese mixture on top of the potatoes (image 2 above).
+• Sprinkle the cheese mixture over the potatoes (image 2 above).

 • Place the fish pie into a pre-heated oven (200C / 400F) and bake for 20 to 25 minutes until the cheese is melted and starting to brown.